-Over the years, our liquidity requirements have been met through issuance of our common and preferred stock, debt offerings and funds from operations.
+Throughout our history, our liquidity requirements have been met through issuances of our common and preferred stock, debt offerings and funds from operations.
 We expect our future liquidity requirements will be met by funds from operations, primarily the cash received by insurance subsidiaries from premiums written and investment income.
 We may consider raising additional capital through debt and equity offerings to support our growth and future investment opportunities.

-Our main insurance subsidiary, Homeowners Choice Property & Casualty Insurance Company, Inc., requires liquidity and adequate capital to meet ongoing obligations to policyholders and claimants and to fund operating expenses.
+Our insurance subsidiaries require liquidity and adequate capital to meet ongoing obligations to policyholders and claimants and to fund operating expenses.
 In addition, we attempt to maintain adequate levels of liquidity and surplus to manage any differences between the duration of our liabilities and invested assets.
 In the insurance industry, cash collected for premiums from policies written is invested, interest and dividends are earned thereon, and losses and loss adjustment expenses are paid out over a period of years.
 This period of time varies by the circumstances surrounding each claim.
-A substantial portion of our losses and loss adjustment expenses are fully settled and paid within 90 days of the claim receipt date.
+Substantially all of our losses and loss adjustment expenses are fully settled and paid within approximately 100 days of the claim receipt date.
 Additional cash outflow occurs through payments of underwriting costs such as commissions, taxes, payroll, and general overhead expenses.